HDR-Development/hdr-website/src/characters/terms.md

 - How far a move will send an opponent at 0%.
 Also controls the amount of hitstun at 0% when used in conjunction with FKB or an autolink angle

 ## Fixed Knockback (FKB)
 - The set distance that a move will send an opponent at any percent.
-Overrides the values of BKB/KBG and is 0 unless stated otherwise
+Overrides the values of BKB/KBG

 ## Knockback Growth (KBG)
 - Determines how much a move scales in knockback distance with the opponent's percent.
 Also controls the amount of hitstun scaling when used in conjunction with FKB or an autolink angle